 Login to your admin dashboard and click Settings >> Permalinks and check the Post name radio button and Save Changes.

 Side Note: Changing your Permalink structure will break all external links to your site as well as all search engine indexing.
 To fix this, you have to set up 301 redirects.
 You can do this quite easily with the Simple 301 Redirects Plugin.

 Internal server error can be caused by a number of faults.
 But 2 common fixes are:

 - Check if the .htaccess file is corrupt

 Log into the remote site via FTP and locate the .htaccess file in the root folder of your WordPress setup.

 Right -click on the file and rename it to something different.
 Having done that, log into your site again to see if the error still persists.
 If not, then you found your solution.

 But if the .htaccess file was not corrupted, then the other solution is to upload new WordPress core files.
 Please read up on how to replace WordPress core files here.

-Service unavailable is a rather complicated error that happens when the server does not receive the right PHP responses.
+Service unavailable is an error that happens when the server does not receive the right PHP responses.
 Before trying anything else, carry out the basic error fixes listed above.
-If the error is not resolved, then do the following:
+If you did not resolve the error, then do the following: